Buying real estate in Busan?

 Which neighborhoods have the highest long-term demand in Busan in 2026?

-As of early 2026, the top three neighborhoods with the highest overall long-term rental demand in Busan are Seomyeon in Busanjin-gu (the city's main transport and commercial hub), Centum City in Haeundae-gu (a modern business and residential district), and Dongnae-gu (an established area with strong schools and transit access).
+As of early 2026, the three neighborhoods with the highest overall long-term rental demand in Busan are Seomyeon in Busanjin-gu (the city's main commercial and transit hub), Centum City in Haeundae-gu (a major employment and entertainment cluster), and Dongnae-gu (a well-established residential area with strong schools and good metro access).

-Students create strong rental demand in Jangjeon-dong near Pusan National University in Geumjeong-gu, in Daeyeon-dong near Kyungsung and Pukyong universities in Nam-gu, and in parts of Saha-gu near Dong-A University.
+Student rental demand in Busan is heaviest around Jangjeon-dong near Pusan National University in Geumjeong-gu, Daeyeon-dong in Nam-gu near Kyungsung University and Pukyong National University, and parts of Saha-gu near Dong-A University, all of which support a steady flow of small-unit tenants.

 By the way, we've written a blog article detailing what are the current best areas to invest in property in Busan.